-There’s a single-minded fascination with glaciers.
-A sort of atavistic, prickling-behind-the-neck connection people seem to have with the ice ages.
+Among non-geologist members of the public there’s a fascination with glaciers and a deep, almost reverent mystique – a sort of atavistic, prickling-behind-the-neck connection with the Ice Age.
 In Europeans, it seems to be more a vestigial connection – a sort of cultural memory.
-Perhaps it’s why the western populace is so consumed with the idea of global warming and the loss of polar ice – it is rather like the last remnant of the ice age, which was the back yard of European pre-history.
+Perhaps it’s why the western populace is so consumed with the idea of man-made global warming and the (non-existent but perpetually hyped) loss of polar ice which people seem to view as the last remnant of the ice age, which was the back yard of European pre-history.

 Whenever someone asks me a geology question – this typically only happens when we are on a weekend camping trip or something similar – they almost invariably interrupt my explanation at some opportune point and ask if what I am telling them is related to “the glaciers”.
 In most cases what we are discussing is not even remotely associated with glaciation.

 If it sounds like rubbish to you, ask yourself why any Swede, or German, or Norwegian, or Scotsman, or Canadian (all countries with very strong ‘stop global warming’ activists and organizations) or Minnesotan, wouldn’t jump up and down, wave a banner and shoot off fireworks of celebration if future winters were to be a bit less severe, a bit shorter and the growing season consequently extended just a few extra days.
-(Minnesota farmers were sold a variety of corn for the increased, global warming induced longer growing season – result?
-Crop FAILURES!!)
 After all, those WERE the condition a thousand years ago, during the Medieval Climate Optimum.
 There were thriving agricultural communities in all those countries – even in Greenland where an active viticultural concern was thriving – despite the absence of modern farming and chemicals.

 Now those countries all have severe winters with comparatively shortened growing seasons (Greenland has NO growing season now).
 But tell them that things might warm up a bit and they let out a collective yelp of fear and alarm you can hear at land’s end.
 I can think of no better reason than we northerners are clinging to some sort of suppressed, ice-age cultural remnant, and we retain a sort of perverse fascination with freezing.

-Of course what those global warming activisits are being told is that the hypothetical increase of temperature over the next century (not a sure thing by any account – well except the account of the U.N.
-IPCC) will result in a rise of sea level of a meter or two, which would submerge many populated areas.
+Of course what the global warming are being told is that the hypothetical increase of temperature over the next century will result in a rise of sea level of a meter or two, which would submerge many populated areas.

 Is that true?
 Well, the only thing we can do is to look at the evidence to see if that is what happened the last time the Earth was warm.
 What was sea level during the Medieval Climate Optimum?
 Or the Roman Warm Period?
 Pretty much what it is now, really.
 Where were the deserts then?
 Pretty much where they are now.
 And so on.